nvm6/credit-card-simulator/README.md

 ### Technologies Used

-React: Front-end library for building user interfaces.
+- React: Front-end library for building user interfaces.
-JavaScript: Programming language for dynamic behavior.
+- JavaScript: Programming language for dynamic behavior.
-HTML: Markup language for structuring the content.
+- HTML: Markup language for structuring the content.
-CSS: Styling language for layout and design.
+-CSS: Styling language for layout and design.

 ### Authors
-Naga Maddipudi
+- Naga Maddipudi
-Carol Aguilar Torres
+- Carol Aguilar Torres
-Ugochukwu Alozie
+- Ugochukwu Alozie
-Adrian Quiroz
+- Adrian Quiroz

 Have fun playing CreditQuest and enhancing your financial literacy!
 If you have any questions or feedback, feel free to reach out.